Information on everything you need to know about your studies

 The following legal conditions must be observed for the practical semester:

-The Practice Officers (see below) are responsible for the formalities concerning the practical semester.
+The Practice Officers are responsible for the formalities concerning the practical semester.
+You can find contact details on the respective study programme pages.

 Documents for the practical semester for all study programmes

-Please send the training contract concluded with the company (and, if applicable, a notification form) in good time in advance of the internship as a pdf file from your university e-mail address to the Studierendenservice e-mail address specific to your degree programme.
+Please send the contract concluded with the company (and, if applicable, a notification form) in good time in advance of the internship via the student portal or by e-mail to the Student Services

 The deadlines listed here refer to students in bachelor's and master's degree programmes.